guardian/frontend/docs/03-dev-howtos/01-ab-testing.md

 ## Quick Tips

-- Creating your switch: if its an ab test it should start with `ab-` (see more naming conventions in [Adding a switch](#adding-a-switch)
+- Creating your switch: if it's an ab test it should start with `ab-` (see more naming conventions in [Adding a switch](#adding-a-switch)
 - Choosing your audience offset: it is good to avoid overlapping tests.
 You can check [here](https://frontend.gutools.co.uk/analytics/abtests) to see what tests are currently running, and what their offset is.
 - Is your audience percentage appropriate for your test?
 Ask the data team if you don't know.
 - Starting/Stopping a test: You can start and stop your tests in production at any time using the [switchboard](https://frontend.gutools.co.uk/dev/switchboard).